Nima-Fr/TryHackMe/Overpass/README.md

 To do so, follow the following steps:

 First navigate to `/admin` and then start `burpsuite`.
-Then fill the inputs randomly and after intercepting the request, right click and choose `Do intercept` and then choose `Request to this request`.
+Then fill the inputs with something random and after intercepting the request, right click and choose `Do intercept` and then choose `Request to this request`.
 Now forward the request and now we can change the response.
 Now replcae the last line with `"location: /admin"` and forward the response.

 <p align="center"><img src="./files/burp1.png"></p>